 Renneker of Ford agreed.
 “Ten years ago, manual transmissions always beat automatics, primarily because they were more efficient.
 There was less drag loss inside a manual transmission than an automatic.
 What’s happened over the years is that, as we add more speeds to both the manual and automatic, we’re now to a point where usually the automatic gets better fuel economy.”

 But how?
 Renneker explained that, in addition to new technologies that have reduced drag in automatic transmissions, narrowing the efficiency gap with manuals, the increased number of speeds in the manual transmission have made the manual more complicated for a driver to operate a vehicle in the optimal gear.
-If the driver is highly skilled and knows how to pick the right gear with every shift, the manual is fuel efficient; however, as Renneker stated, “We have a broad customer base and a lot of times the operator won’t pick the right gear.
+If the driver is highly skilled and knows how to pick the right gear with every shift, the manual is fuel efficient; however, as Renneker stated, “We have a broad customer base, and a lot of times the operator won’t pick the right gear.
 The automatic is driven by a computer designed to always pick the most optimal gear at whatever point in the vehicle’s duty cycle.”

 What about automated manual transmissions?

-Trends in Transmissions
+Trends in Truck Transmissions

 What does the future of medium-duty truck transmissions look like?

 “While all transmission types continue to look for ways to mechanically reduce internal losses, the two biggest improvement areas will be in electronic controls and hybrid applications,” Spurlin of Allison Transmission said.
-“Automatic transmission electronic controls will continue to enhance transmission-shifting optimization with the engine and its brake-specific fuel-consumption (BSFC) curves.
+“Automatic transmission electronic controls will continue to enhance transmission-shifting optimization with the engine and its brake-specific fuel consumption (BSFC) curves.
 Shifting early when load requirements are less, shifting later when load requirements are higher, automatically shifting to neutral at stops, and powertrain integration that has the engine/transmission shutdown and restart during stopping — all of these developments save fuel.
 A motor/generator sandwiched between the engine and the automatic transmission will use battery power to help propel the vehicle, support stationary work requirements with no engine running, and facilitate the usage of smaller engines.”

 According to Renneker of Ford, “We’re looking at every area where we can make a difference to work on parasitic loss in reduction inside the automatic transmission — to make the oil pump more efficient, planetary gears more efficient, and the torque converter more efficient.”

 Renneker said Ford is exploring whether adding speeds, beyond six, will contribute to fuel-efficiency gains.
 “But, that usually requires a trade-off,” he cautioned.
-“As we add more speed, we’re able to get more ratio span and better engine optimization, but we also add more parts to the transmission and increase potential for drag.
+“As we add more speed, we’re able to get more ratio span and better engine optimization, but we also add more parts to the transmission and increase the potential for drag.
 So, it’s a very delicate balance.
 We think we’re at a very good balance with the 6-speeds we have, but there is a lot of ongoing development in the higher speeds — 8- and 10-speed — that we’re active in.
 And, if we decide that is something that will enhance fuel economy and add value to our customer, we’ll move in that area as well.”

 The Bottom Line

 “Intelligent” load-specific shifting, expanding the number of speeds, and automatic shutdown capabilities, are developments certain to improve vehicle performance and overall fuel efficiency.
-That is, if the transmission fits the vehicle’s application.
+That is if the transmission fits the vehicle’s application.
 The key to achieving optimal fuel savings is to select a transmission (whether it’s fully automatic, manual, or automated manual) that’s geared to work properly for the truck’s job description and the operator’s skill set.